ThomasPapatheodorakos/Flask-User-Notes-App/README.md

 # Flask-User-Notes-App
-A notes web app using Flask and SQLAlchemy.
+A notes web app using Python with Flask and SQLAlchemy.

 ## Features
 * Sign-Up/Login authentication.